kartAI/kartAI/README.md

 Unix:

-`./kai create_predicted_buildings_dataset -an karmoy -cn unet_model --region training_data/karmoy.json -c config/dataset/bygg-no-rules.json`
+`./kai create_predicted_buildings_dataset -rn karmoy -cn unet_model --region training_data/karmoy.json -c config/dataset/bygg-no-rules.json`

 Windows:

-`kai.bat create_predicted_buildings_dataset -an karmoy -cn unet_model --region training_data/karmoy.json -c config/dataset/bygg-no-rules.json`
+`kai.bat create_predicted_buildings_dataset -rn karmoy -cn unet_model --region training_data/karmoy.json -c config/dataset/bygg-no-rules.json`

 ### Create contour vectordata

 Create a contour vector dataset with predicted data from a chosen ML model, on a chosen region.
 This module will:
 - Create a dataset for the given region.
-Dataset is written to `training_data/created_datasets/for_prediction/{area_name}.json`
+Dataset is written to `training_data/created_datasets/for_prediction/{region_name}.json`
-- The chosen ML model (given with the -cn argument) will be used to run predicitons on each of the images in the created dataset, and save the resulting grey-scale rasters to `results/{area_name}/{checkpoint_name}/rasters`
+- The chosen ML model (given with the -cn argument) will be used to run predicitons on each of the images in the created dataset, and save the resulting grey-scale rasters to `results/{region_name}/{checkpoint_name}/rasters`
 - Finally gdal_countour is used to create a contour geojson layer for the entire region (using a virtual raster layer produced in previous step).
-This layer is written to `results/{area_name}/{checkpoint_name}/contour`
+This layer is written to `results/{region_name}/{checkpoint_name}/contour`

 The script will download to wanted model from azure if it is not already downloaded, before running prediction.